ers206/weather-now-dashboard/README.md

 ## Purpose

-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+To build a weather dashboard using the OpenWeather API that will run in the browser and feature dynamically updated HTML and CSS.

 ## Description